iPieter/rule-engine-dart/README.md

   In the above clause, the attribute `amount` is assigned to a symbol with name `$amount`.

+  For convenience, the rule name is by default available as `$ruleName`, this can be overwritten.
+Support for additional variables is planned, but not yet implemented.

 - **Conditions**: both sides have to be comparable, and the condition should be true for the clause to finish.
   The environment supports equality for strings, numbers and objects and comparisons for numbers.